slburson/misc-extensions/README.md

 the parameters, moreover, you'll want to add a `(declare (ignore ...))` for the unused ones, which adds to the verbosity.
 The `fn` macro helps with both annoyances.
 Obviously, its name is quite short.
-(Those willing to set foot on the slippery slope of Unicode could use `λ`, of course, but I haven't been willing to go there yet, lest I ultimately wind up using cat emojis for all my variable names.)
-And, it automatically inserts an `ignore` declaration for every parameter whose name begins with an underscore.
+(Those willing to set foot on the slippery slope of Unicode could use `λ`, of course, but I've been afraid to go there yet, lest my code wind up as an unintelligible mass of obscure mathematical symbols and cat emojis.)
+And, you can use either a bare `_` or a name beginning with `_` as a parameter name, to indicate an ignored parameter;
+`fn` automatically inserts the required `ignore` declaration.

 One catch, though, is that if you inadvertently write `#'(fn ...)`, you will get a probably-unintelligible compiler error.
 Just delete the `#'`.
 (Lisp Machine